ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

      - Added List_Roms.sh stock OS app to generate a romlist.txt at the root of TF1
      - Added volume/brightness controls to Splore.sh stock app

+v11- 2024-09-??
+     - Removed File Browser.pak since MinUI proper now has Files.pak for this platform
+     - Added missing.png to P8-Native and Splore paks since MinUI added show.elf for this platform
+     - Corrected a few incorrect mappings in map.txt and .map_detail.txt (thx Shaun, bub181, lemonzest)
+     - Fixed inputs for DS.pak that broke after a recent MinUI update